eic/epic-analysis/s3tools/README.md

     - you will need these env vars when running `root` macros to stream from S3
     - alternatively you can use `mc` to download the files from S3
 - find a directory of full simulation files; example S3 navigation commands:
-  - directory tree `mc tree S3/eictest/ATHENA/RECO/acadia-v2.1/DIS/NC/`
+  - show directory tree: `mc tree S3/eictest/ATHENA/RECO/acadia-v2.1/DIS/NC/`
   - list files: `mc ls S3/eictest/ATHENA/RECO/acadia-v2.1/DIS/NC/10x275/minQ2=1`
 - from here, you have two options:
-  - generate a list of S3 file URLs, including extra information such as Q2 minimum and cross section; these files will be "streamed" when running the analysis code, and will not be stored locally
+  - generate a list of S3 file URLs, which will be "streamed" when running the analysis code, and will not be stored locally
-  - if streaming files from S3 is unsuitable, you can download them instead, using MinIO client: `mc cp S3/.../.../source.root ./your/data/directory/`
+  - if streaming files from S3 is unsuitable, you can download them instead using MinIO client: `mc cp S3/.../.../source.root ./your/data/directory/`

 # Generating Config Files